[−][src]Struct gstreamer_check::harness::Harness

 waits

-describing the numbers of gst::ClockID
+a guint describing the numbers of gst::ClockID registered with

 the TestClock